lill-chan/Lab3-LC/README.md

 - Open each of these files to check what kind of information they contain.
 Notice that each of the `.txt` files contains a header row at the top, which should be ignored when reading the data.
-- **Each member of your team should pick a random country and language code from `sample.json` and determine the corresponding country and langauge.**
+- **Each member of your team should pick a random country and language code from `sample.json` and determine the corresponding country and language.**

 - **For the language code you picked, complete the TODO in `JSONTranslationExample.java`.**
   - each group member should make a pull request with their completed code.